If dreams were lightening, thunder were desire

 “Okay,” she shushed, tugging at Nicole’s ears.
 “I’mma have to sneak real careful inside.
 Daddy’s gonna be mad if he sees me.”
 Wavelry pushed Nicole’s head out of her lap and stood up, dusting herself off.
 She pointed authoritatively at her feet.
 “Stay here.
 Don’t go anywhere.”

-Nicole made a show of settling back in with the ladies and Waverly seemed satisfied enough to slip back outside and scurry off towards the house.
+Nicole made a show of settling back in with the hens and Waverly seemed satisfied enough to slip back outside and scurry off towards the house.
 Nicole’s heart fluttered excitedly and she breathed into the silence of the night in anticipation of her first taste of food in a fortnight.

 Time stretched out before her until she grew nervous and twitched her ears around for sounds of trouble.
 Eventually, the barn door creaked open and Nicole couldn’t help the excited perk of her ears.

 “Hellspawn!”
 A big boulder of a man hissed, raising the butt of his rifle against his shoulder and scoping Nicole straight down the barrel.
 A whole lot of nothing rushed through Nicole’s brain as she stared him in the pupil of his bloodshot eyes, right back through that scope and waited to be blown to bits.
+It almost sounded like a relief.

 Waverly slammed into the man’s leg as he jerked the trigger, snapping a round right past Nicole’s head while the man cursed and the chickens exploded into a cloud of fright and flight.
 Nicole jumped to attention too, rushing for one of the boarded windows at the top of a stack of hay and wiggling through.